 Gabe serves as President of the SEIU Pennsylvania State Council, the political voice of SEIU in PA.
 He was one of the founders of Pittsburgh United, a coalition of community, labor, civil rights, religious and environmental groups united in the fight for social justice in Western PA.
 He is on the National Board of the Working Families Party for PA and on Philadelphia City Council’s Waiver Committee.

 Gabe met his wife Jajean in high school.
 They live in Philadelphia with their youngest daughter Delaney.
-Their oldest daughter Autumn is an illustrator/activist living in NYC and their son Jami is always on tour with his acclaimed band, Code Orange.
+Their oldest daughter Autumn is an illustrator/activist living in NYC and their son Jami is always on tour with his Grammy-nominated band, Code Orange.